Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/bhopal-ind/index.md

 <!-- Summarize the most important goals of the project.
 Replace the placeholder title with a succinct name for the goal.
 The text should be around 50 words. -->

 **E-Governance**.
 Bhopal Integrated Control and Command Center (ICCC) aims to establish a collaborative framework where input from different functional municipal departments can be assimilated and analyzed on a single platform; consequently, resulting in aggregated city level information.
 This aggregated city level information can be converted to actionable intelligence, which would be propagated to relevant stakeholders and citizens.
 ICCC also selling their expertise to other departments.
-This year ICCC served Police Department in making their control center for US 1 Million.
-Also implemented US 0.5 million data center for Excise department for effective tracking of liquor movement and tax collection opportunities.
+This year ICCC served Police Department in making their control center for $1 million.
+Also implemented $0.5 million data center for Excise department for effective tracking of liquor movement and tax collection opportunities.
 **Housing**.
 TT Nagar Smart City gave preference to horizontal expansion over vertical.
 3000 Government houses were demolished to free the land and these houses were to be rebuilt with modern mid-rise infrastructure.
 Care will also be taken to provide shops to street vendors (even non-permanent) for maintaining their livelihood.

 **Infrastructure Development**.